Victorpalkin/gHacks/hacks/sap-cortex/README.md

 ## Challenge 3: No dashboards, no self-service analytics

 ### Introduction
+In this challenge, we will explore the possibility to analyze the data using the Looker Studio.
+The objective of this task is to learn how to export data to Looker Studio and build simple ad-hoc dashboards.

 ### Description
+If you have completed Challenge 1, you can now see the deployed Cortex datasets in your BigQuery.
+Note, that Challenge 2 is not a prerequisite for this one.

+In your data foundation in "REPORTING" dataset, please find the "SalesOrders" view.
+Export the data into Looker Studio by selecting the view and then Export - Explore with Looker Studio.
+You will immediately see some dashboards.

+Let us explore how to modify dashboards in Looker Studio to get the required insights from the data.
+1. Click on the graph showing the dependency of "NumberOfSerialNumbers" on "Item_POSNR" and take a look at how the quiry for this dashboard was built.
+2. Please, modify this chart to see the number of sold units (CumulativeOrderQuantity_KWMENG) for each product (MaterialNumber_MATNR) for the product group "Electronics" (MaterialGroup_MATKL = 002) and for the year 2016 (DocumentDate_AUDAT is between 01.01.2016 and 31.12.2016).
+Which product from the product group Electronis is sold the most in 2016?

 ### Success Criteria
+1. You are able to export the data to the Looker Studio and see the charts
+2. You have modified the dashboard and identified the product which was sold most often in 2016

 ### Tips
+In case you have time, please, try to combine the sales order data analysis with the weather dataset using Blends.
+Try to identify the influence of temperature on sales amounts depending on product groups.

 ### Learning Resources
+- Looker Studio documentation is available [here](https://cloud.google.com/looker-studio)
+- In case you plan to combine your sales order data with the weather dataset, please reivew [How blends work](https://support.google.com/looker-studio/answer/9061420?hl=en) in Google Cloud documentation.

 ## Challenge 4: No Code AI is the best AI